SAUDI ARABIA – RIYADH

 A dazzling white phosphate salt flat in its depths forms a pattern of beige psychedelia.
 Green vegetation grows on and around its rim, with the desert all around arid and barren, the crater is home to palm trees and shrubs.

 A paved road makes a 4×4 unnecessary.
 Take a rough trail with steps hewn into the rock 45 minutes down to access the crater.
-Do early or late in the day as temperatures can go to.
+Do it early or late in the day as temperatures can go to.
 Hike the circumference of the crater’s rim in 3 hours or see the nearby lava fields, a 10-minute drive away.
 With no designated campsite, overnight camping is possible.

 I then started my 400 km drive to the Eastern Province.